cfenollosa/bashblog/README.md

 Features
 --------

 - Everything stored in a single 700-line bash script!
-Just download and start writing.
+Download `bb.sh` and start writing.
 - GNU/Linux, BSD and OSX compatible out of the box (no need for GNU `coreutils` on a Mac)
 - Simple creation and edition of the posts with your favorite text editor
+- Allows drafts, includes a simple but clean stylesheet, generates the RSS file automatically
-- Support for Markdown, Disqus comments, Twitter, RSS, Feedburner, Google Analytics
+- Support for Markdown, Disqus comments, Twitter, Feedburner, Google Analytics

 Usage